April 3, 2024

 $ wine VC_redist.x64.exe

-c.
-Unzip the download into the Program Files folder inside the drive_c folder of your Wine prefix.
+a.
+Unzip the downloaded PHP Zip file into the Program Files folder inside the drive_c folder of your Wine prefix.

 a.
 To create the php.ini file, cd into the PHP folder and copy php.ini-production to php.ini.
 Assuming the WINEPREFIX variable is initialized, the following will do the cd and copy.